Escazu, Costa Rica

 When we asked people living in Escazu about club and activities where newcomers can meet others, they responded:

 "There are many ways to meet people in Escazu.
 You can attend local events and festivals, join a local sports team or club, take classes at a nearby college, explore the nightlife scene, join a volunteer organization, go to community gatherings, or just ask to be introduced to someone in the area.
-Additionally, you can join online social networks or social media platforms like Meetup and Facebook to meet people with similar interests," remarked one expat who made the move to Escazu.
+Additionally, you can join online social networks or social media platforms like Meetup and Facebook to meet people with similar interests," said one expat who made the move to Escazu.

 Costa Rica Legal Residency is an articulately bi-lingual boutique firm with 15 + years of successful experience and exclusive focus on Costa Rica Temporary and Permanent Residency, Renewals, Digital Nomad, and Citizenship.
 Located minutes from the Department of Immigration.